Try Nickelled: the #1 User Onboarding Software for 2021

 If your UI is confusing, redesign it.
 Tours should only be ever used as a short term fix in this case, as they’re unlikely to make up for the poor engagement you’ll see as a result of bad design.

-There is a multitude of website walkthrough software solutions available, and ranging in cost from free to many thousands of dollars per month.
-Generally, feature parity tends to be maintained across pricing bands – there’s no doubt that WalkMe , one of the most expensive enterprise solutions that we’ve found on the market, offers a lot more than jQuery solutions which are free.
+There is a multitude of user onboarding software solutions available, with pricing ranging from free to many thousands of dollars per month.
+Generally, feature parity tends to be maintained across pricing bands – there’s no doubt that WalkMe, one of the most expensive enterprise solutions that we’ve found on the market, offers a lot more than jQuery solutions which are free.
 That goes for comparing midrange solutions such as Nickelled too – even in the highly competitive midrange band, more money tends to equal more features (though in our experience, more features may not always be necessary).

-The explosion in SaaS products has driven many guided tour providers to adopt a pay-monthly model for their services.
+The explosion in SaaS products has driven many onboarding software providers to adopt a pay-monthly model for their services.
 Arguably the most common type of business model, pricing for the quality SaaS walkthrough solutions tends to start from around $99 per month and ranges to $600 per month.